alex-haozheng/497-gdrive/admin/README.md

     ```
 ### **Step 3: Comment out other service running code in docker-compose.yml**

-- Uncommented code in docker-compose.yml should just have admin service, event-bus service and mongodbcontainer.
+- Uncommented code in docker-compose.yml should just have admin service, admin db and event-bus service.

 ```
 version: '3.9'